zeospec/bangalore.python.org.in/_posts/2014-02-15-february-meetup-report.md

 tags: [meetup]
 ---

 Surprisingly, the [February Bangpypers meetup](http://www.meetup.com/BangPypers/events/125797572/) witnessed a whooping crowd of 46 Puys attending it.
 The LinkedIN office space where it was being held, had to be modified a little in order to accommodate everyone comfortably.
 The meetup was in the form a full-day hands on beginner level Python workshop.
 It was facilitated by [Haris Ibrahim K. V.] The agenda was to work through problems, thereby introducing and teaching Python.
-[Krace][], [Siva][], [Sayan][] and Souradeep came forward willingly to help the participants out whenever they had any doubt.
+[Kracekumar][], [Siva][], [Sayan][] and Souradeep came forward willingly to help the participants out whenever they had any doubt.

 The workshop, which was supposed to commence at 10:00AM, got delayed by half an hour as people were pouring in one after the other.
 It started off by teaching everyone to [fly with Python](https://xkcd.com/353/) by importing 'antigravity'.
 After the initial gimmick was done with, the customary "Hello world" program was written, comparing it with the way it would be if this was a beginner Java or C workshop.
 God forbid.